ember-cli-deploy/ember-cli-deploy/docs/docs/v1.0.x/in-repo-plugins.md

 Identify the addon as an ember-cli-deploy plugin
 ------------------------------------------------

-Given the plugin is named appropriately, all that's left is to identify the plugin as an ember-cli-deploy plugin in `package.json`.
+Now all that's left is to identify the plugin as an ember-cli-deploy plugin in `package.json`.

 To do this, add `ember-cli-deploy-plugin` to the `keywords` section: